ytzhang1203/RIM-Laboratory.github.io/index.md

 ---

-**Openings:** We are seeking full-time Research Assistants, Research Associates, and PostDocs.
-If you are passionate to work with us, please email your resume to xiaochx[at]shanghaitech.edu.cn
+**Openings:** We are seeking candidates for Master's program, visiting students, full-time Research Assistants, Research Associates, and PostDocs.
+If you are passionate to work with us, please fill in this form:
 [应聘 APPLY](https://l1l6pvkmmmw.feishu.cn/share/base/form/shrcnSqulK34HeHeSwWuzwVkxMd){: .button}

 ![](images/lab-photo.PNG)